 We know the legal standards that trucking companies must meet

-Any motor vehicle can be dangerous, of course, but heavy trucks have the potential to be much more dangerous than cars, SUVs, pickup trucks, and minivans.
+Any motor vehicle can be dangerous, of course, but an 18-wheeler has the potential to be much more dangerous than a car, SUV, pickup truck, or minivan.
 In part, that’s because of sheer size.
 A fully loaded tractor-trailer can weigh up to 80,000 pounds, and even smaller commercial vehicles like box trucks and dump trucks are still several times heavier than the average sedan.
 When they crash into smaller vehicles, the force of impact can cause devastating injuries.
 Commercial vehicles also have higher centers of gravity, take longer to stop, and make wider turns, so it’s quite easy for an inexperienced or negligent operator to lose control and cause a crash.

 That’s why truck drivers are required to hold a commercial driver’s license (CDL), which holds them to higher standards than other motorists.
 Truckers need to pass written and skills test in order to get a CDL and keep it current.
 They are held to more stringent standards of impaired driving: a blood alcohol content (BAC) of 0.04 is the legal limit for truckers, compared to 0.08 for other motorists over 21.
 They are also required to abide by hours of service (HOS) guidelines that mandate breaks and limit the number of hours they can spend on the road in a week.

 Trucking companies, too, are held to high legal standards.
 They need to conduct background checks on their drivers, keep their vehicles maintained, and ensure they are properly and safely loaded.
 Unfortunately, it’s far too common for the trucking company to put profits ahead of safety.
 They may pressure drivers to drive at unsafe speeds and skip rest breaks to meet unrealistic delivery schedules or cut corners on background checks and training to get more drivers on the road faster.
 When that happens, people get badly hurt.
-We make them pay.
+Our truck accident attorneys know how to make them pay.

 Our legal team gets to the bottom of truck accidents